EXPLAINER-Tough EU tech rules: here's the what, why and what comes next | Technology

 Recent EU legislation, such as the platform-to-business and copyright rules, were both more lenient than they had originally feared, due in part to their fierce lobbying with EU countries and EU lawmakers.
 Don't expect a group approach, though.
 With companies moving into their rivals' territory, the tech giants are sniping at each other as well.

 Facebook for example wants the EU to crack down on Apple for controlling an entire ecosystem from device to app store and apps and allegedly using this power to harm developers, consumers and large platforms.
 Apple rejects such accusations.
+WHAT DOES THE UNITED STATES THINK ABOUT THE PROPOSALS?

+The U.S. Chamber of Commerce criticised the proposals, saying they target U.S. companies almost exclusively with onerous new regulatory requirements backed by steep financial penalties.
 WHERE ELSE IS THE REGULATORY ACTION?

 Last week, the U.S. Federal Trade Commission (FTC) and a big coalition of states sued Facebook, saying that it broke antitrust law.
 Amazon is also in the FTC's crosshairs.
 That followed a U.S. Department of Justice (DoJ) lawsuit in October that accused Google of illegally using its market muscle to hobble rivals, a move which could lead to the break-up of the company.
 Apple is also the subject of a DoJ investigation.